luckyboykg/ionic4-pwa-ngxs/README.md

 ### Cons:

-Not officially supported by Angular or Ionic.
+-Not officially supported by Angular or Ionic.

-Developer has to spend more time and effort to learn new technology as Redux pattern, NGXS library
+-Developer has to spend more time and effort to learn new technology as Redux pattern, NgRx or NGXS library.

-### My Conclusion:

-Should use NGXS for every angular app with more than 5 screens and we intend to upgrade it later.

-Because NGXS help us easy to go for the complex application.
+-“BOILERPLATE” code, we need to writing more code and touch multiple files to get a simple feature working.

+-Not suitable for small applications with less than 5 screens.

 ### NGXS vs NGRX